 Who receives tuition assistance?

 Decisions about tuition assistance are determined by availability of funds and enrollment needs.
-Currently enrolled students receive the majority of the funds, however, a portion of the budget is reserved for new students.
+Currently re-enrolling students receive most of the funds; however, a portion of the budget is reserved for new students.

 Should we apply for tuition assistance?